dxw/playbook/src/staff-handbook/data-protection.md

 In particular, we:

-- Only process personal data as part of work on the service that we're contracted to provide to a client
+- only process personal data as part of work on the service that we're contracted to provide to a client
-- Don't access personal data unless we need to in order to do our jobs: don't read people's personal data or private communications without good reason
+- don't access personal data unless we need to in order to do our jobs: don't read people's personal data or private communications without good reason
-- We do not ever disclose people's personal data to anyone outside dxw unless specifically instructed, and are satisfied that it is legal to do so
+- we do not ever disclose people's personal data to anyone outside dxw unless specifically instructed, and are satisfied that it is legal to do so

 If you have any questions about data protection, talk to the Data Protection